VenturaNotes/Knowledge/- Topics/Ad Tech.md

 ## Synthesis
--
-## Source [^1]
-- Ad tech is a term used to describe the technology and services used to deliver digital advertising.
-This can include everything from ad servers and delivery networks to analytics software and attribution platforms.
-This type of technology aims to make sure ads are delivered in a way that's most effective for both advertisers and publishers.
-Ad tech helps to measure performance by tracking click-through rates (CTR), cost per acquisition (CPA), or other metrics.
-They also provide data about demographics like age groupings, gender breakdowns, etc., so marketers can target their ads toward specific groups of people more effectively.
-	- #question What is an attribute platform?
-	- #question What is cost per acquisition?

-### Source[^2]
 - Ad tech refers to technology and services used for delivering digital advertising.
 - Attribution platforms, analytics software, and ad servers are typically included in ad tech platforms.
 Newspaper subscription systems are typically not included
 - Primary goal of ad tech systems for advertisers and publishers is to maximize ad spend and improve delivery effectiveness